whiteblock/cli/whiteblock/README.md

 Adds the specified smart contract into the /Downloads folder.

-Flags:
+* Flags:
-  -h, --help:              help for contractadd
+  *  -h, --help:              help for contractadd
-  -p, --path `string` :      File path where the smart contract is located
+  *  -p, --path `string` :      File path where the smart contract is located

 ### contractcompile
+./whiteblock contractcompile <filename> [flags]

+Compiles the specified smart contract.

+* Flags:
+  * -h, --help:              help for contractcompile
+  * -p, --path `string`:       File path where the smart contract is located